anmol1455/flask-money/README.md

 pip install -r requirements.txt from the app's directory in CMD. and then run python app.py

-use emails those are registered on the app i.e. the mail used for signup should be used for transactions. only those emails will work otherwise you will not be able to perform operations.
 * assuming you've python installed in your system also it has a procfile for heroku deployment.